leenahs/currency-converter/README.md

 # Currency Converter
-Currency Converter made with Tkinter in Python using Exchange Rates API
+Currency Converter made with Tkinter in Python using Exchange Rates API.